Cotswold sheep

-The Cotswold is a British breed of domestic sheep.
-It originates in, and is named for, the Cotswold hills of the southern midlands of England.
-It is a large long-woollen sheep, and is kept as a dual-purpose breed, providing both meat and wool.
+The Cotswold is a British breed of domestic sheep of lustre longwool type.
+It originates in, and is named for, the Cotswold range of limestone hills in the South West, South Central England and West Midlands.
+It is a large sheep, and is kept as a dual-purpose breed, providing both meat and wool.

-It is a rare breed: in 2021 it was listed as "at risk" on the watchlist of the Rare Breeds Survival Trust.
+It is a rare breed: in 2021, it was listed as "at risk" on the watchlist of the Rare Breeds Survival Trust.